andrewdmullen/andrewdmullen.github.io/_pages/hobbies.md

 author_profile: true
 ---

-Outside of work I enjoy outdoor activities and athletics.
-Below are some pictures and a list of some the activities I have taken part in.
+Outside of work I enjoy outdoor activities and athletics --  including running, trialthlons, mountaineering, backpacking, and surfing.
+Here are a few of the things I have been up to.

 ### Triathlon